Apply for funding to support research at Royal Museums Greenwich through our Caird Research Fellowships.

 Royal Museums Greenwich has a well-established fellowship programme supporting high-quality research that provides new perspectives on our collections and supports our public programmes, events and displays.
 We welcome applications that engage with the guiding concepts flowing from the Museum's social purpose such as identity, diversity, community, creativity and human impacts on the planet and our natural world.
 Specific themes for our 2021-22 fellowships are as follows:

 - Caribbean, African and Atlantic histories and material cultures (a fellowship in partnership with the Centre for the Study of the Legacies of British Slave-ownership)

 - The migration of people, objects and ideas

 - British identities in imperial, post-colonial and global contexts

-- Human perspectives on the modern maritime world
+- Gendered identities and the maritime world

 Engagement with our collections is essential, and applicants unfamiliar with these resources should consult the Museum’s Library and Archive online catalogues before submitting an application.
 Further information about the Museum’s current priority areas for research can be found in our 2018-22 Research Strategy document.

 We welcome applications within (but not restricted to) a range of disciplines including:

 - Maritime history

 - Area studies and environmental studies